jash-maester/Custom_Kernel/README.md

 - QEMU :-  Quick EMUlator to boot our kernel in virtual machine without rebooting the main system.

 # Compiling and Running in qemu
-Make Sure you are in the directory containing these file
+Make Sure you are in the directory containing these file and You are on a LINUX machine

 ```
 chmod +x install.sh